 Nashvegas, is far and away the newer and lesser used.
 It doesn't do backwards migrations at all, and migrations are DB specific (although, much SQL is close enough that you can still use many migrations on other databases).
 That being said, it does one thing really well that south doesn't touch: your whole project.

 South is app-centric ...

 I'm Issac Kelly.
 I like to build things, with software and hardware.
+By day I do that at Nonchalance in San Francisco.
 I like to teach people, but mostly about the things I'm interested in.
 I'm currently a mentor at Hackbright Academy.
 I'm building open source automation, albeit slowly at Plum Garage.

 If you want to know when I write, you should give me your email address, or if rss is your thing, subscribe